Schaffen-Softw/Wizlan/README.md

 </p>

 # Wizlan(1.0)

-> A smart lens which Creates, Scans & Reads Qrcodes; Reads Barcodes & Translates words/sentences or phrases in "English" into more than 65+ languages.
+> A smart lens which Creates, Scans & Reads Qrcodes; Reads Barcodes.
+> Translates words/sentences or phrases in "English" into more than 65+ languages.
+> PDF Scanner and Converter
+> Language Transalator including sppech-to-text-speech.
+> Bill splitter

 In the 2nd update,

-*We will add the bill split feature
+**We will introduce PDF scanner (with many sub-options)like scanning images & saving as pdf,text recognition, converting pdf to any other formats like jpg,png,docx etc and vice-versa.Also,the feature of automatic text reader can be introduced in near future.
 -----

 In the 3rd update,

 *We will update Language Transalator by applying ML algorithms and also introducing speech-to-text language translation.
 -----
 Additionally,in 4th update

-**We will introduce PDF scanner (with many sub-options)like scanning images & saving as pdf,text recognition, converting pdf to any other formats like jpg,png,docx etc and vice-versa.Also,the feature of automatic text reader can be introduced in near future.
+*We will add the bill split feature
 ---
 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](INSERT_LINK_FOR_DOCS_HERE)
   [![UI ](https://img.shields.io/badge/User%20Interface-Link%20to%20UI-orange?style=flat-square&logo=appveyor)](https://github.com/Schaffen-Softwares/Wizlan-Frontend)